MicrosoftDocs/bot-docs/articles/what-is-new.md

 <a name="V4-whats-new"></a>
 ## Bot Framework SDK (New!
 In preview)

 - [Adaptive Dialog][47] | [docs][48] | [C# samples][49]: Adaptive Dialogs enable developers to build conversations that can be dynamically changed as the conversation progresses.
-Traditionally developers have mapped out the entire flow of a conversation up front, which limits the flexibility of the conversation.
+Traditionally developers have mapped out the entire flow of a conversation upfront, which limits the flexibility of the conversation.
 Adaptive dialogs allow them to be more flexible, to respond to changes in context and insert new steps or entire sub-dialogs into the conversation as it progresses.

 - [Language Generation][43] | [docs][44] | [C# samples][45]: Language Generation; which allows the developer to extract the embedded strings from their code and resource files and manage them through a Language Generation runtime and file format.
 Language Generation enable customers to define multiple variations on a phrase, execute simple expressions based on context, refer to conversational memory, and over time will enable us to bring additional capabilities all leading to a more natural conversational experience.